 The assessment of outstanding aesthetic importance involves a subjective judgement.
 It is not restricted to great works of painting or sculpture.
 It might, for instance, be concluded that an exquisite snuff box met this criterion as well as a painting by Poussin.
 In the case of works by great artists it may be claimed that anything from the hand of Rembrandt is outstanding.
 However, such arguments will not always be accepted, and the condition as well as the quality of the work in question and the extent of the damage or restoration to which it may have been subjected may also be taken into account.
-Examples of 'Waverley Aesthetics' objects have included: the painting 'Venus and Adonis' by Titian; a watercolour painting, 'The Blue Rigi Sunrise', by J M W Turner; the 'jadeite' Neolithic axe-head also listed above; Domenichino's 'Saint John the Evangelist'; Van Dyck's last self-portrait; and a Pietro Lorenzetti altarpiece.
+Examples of 'Waverley Aesthetics' objects have included: the painting 'Venus and Adonis' by Titian; a watercolour painting, 'The Blue Rigi Sunrise', by J M W Turner; the 'jadeite' Neolithic axe-head also listed above; Domenichino's 'Saint John the Evangelist'; a lobster telephone (Aphrodisiac) by Salvador Dali and Edward James; a sculpture of a large anthropomorphic crab by the Martin Brothers and a Breguet Four Minute Tourbillon watch owned by King George III for the technical accomplishment and aesthetic qualities of its mechanism.